 The person at the center of this case

-Justice for United States Government / National Security — the trail went cold in 2022, but the truth hasn't.
+Justice for United States (victim of conspiracy to defraud and export control violations) — the trail went cold in 2022, but the truth hasn't.

 Start here

-Where is Aleksey Ippolitov currently located and is he still active in procurement operations for Russian intelligence?
+Where is Aleksey Ippolitov currently located and is he still actively involved in procurement operations?

-Who were the key co-conspirators in the Serniya/Sertal network and have they been identified or apprehended?
+Who are the co-conspirators and U.S. manufacturers involved in the Serniya/Sertal network, and have they been identified and prosecuted?

-Aleksey Ippolitov, a purported Russian SVR intelligence officer, is wanted for leading an illegal procurement network called Serniya/Sertal that unlawfully sourced and shipped advanced military technologies from U.S. manufacturers to Russian government agencies between 2017 and 2022.
-The conspiracy involved the theft of sensitive dual-use equipment used in quantum computing, hypersonic missiles, and nuclear weapons development, with clients including Russia's Ministry of Defense, FSB, and SVR.
-Ippolitov remains at large and is believed to be in Russia, making his apprehension critical to disrupting ongoing Russian intelligence procurement operations.
+Aleksey Ippolitov, a purported Russian SVR intelligence officer, is wanted for leading an alleged procurement network called Serniya/Sertal that illegally sourced and shipped advanced military technologies from U.S. manufacturers to Russian government agencies between 2017 and 2022.
+The network allegedly supplied sensitive dual-use equipment for quantum computing, hypersonic missiles, and nuclear weapons development to Russian defense and intelligence entities.
+Ippolitov was indicted in December 2022 and remains at large; locating him is critical to disrupting ongoing Russian acquisition of restricted U.S. military technology.

 Try asking